 Cons:

-- Doesn’t include welcome bonus
+- Doesn't include a welcome bonus

 - Doesn't include insurance coverage